Northwestern vs. Ohio NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Northwestern and its opponents have scored at least 48 points only two times this year.
+- Northwestern and its opponents have combined for 47.5 points -- this matchup's over/under -- only twice this year.

-- Ohio's games have gone over 48 points in two opportunities this season.

-- The two teams combine to score 39 points per game, nine less than the total in this contest.

-- These two squads surrender a combined 60 points per game, 12 more than this contest's over/under.

-- Wildcats games have an average total of 47 points this season, one fewer than Saturday's over/under.
+- The combined points per game average of the two teams, 39, is 8.5 points fewer than Saturday's over/under.

+- This contest's over/under is 12.5 points lower than the 60 these two squads combine to give up per game in 2021.

-- The 48-point total for this game is 5.8 points below the 53.8 points per game average total in Bobcats games this season.
+- The 47.5-point total for this game is 6.3 points below the 53.8 points per game average total in Bobcats games this season.

 Northwestern Stats and Trends